-Scientists have described a new genus of robust, late Pleistocene prehistoric kangaroo from fossils found in Papua New Guinea.
+Scientists have described a new genus of robust kangaroo from fossils found in late Pleistocene deposits in Papua New Guinea.
 Analysis suggests that it was not closely related to kangaroos found today in Australia.

 Researchers from Flinders University examined two partial dentaries (lower jaw bones) that had been previously assigned to the Protemnodon genus and named P. nombe.
 They identified unique characteristics in the teeth and the shape of the bones that led them to conclude that the fossils were sufficiently different from other Protemnodon material to be assigned their own genus.
 The ancient kangaroo has been named Nombe nombe honouring the Nombe Rockshelter where the fossils were discovered.

 During the Miocene Epoch, around 5-8 million years ago, lower global sea levels permitted a land bridge between Australia and Papua New Guinea to form.
 This led to a faunal interchange between the two regions.
 An ancient form of Australian kangaroo migrated northwards and entered the territory now known as Papua New Guinea.
 When sea levels rose and the Torres Strait was formed, these ancient kangaroos were able to evolve in isolation away from their Australian ancestors.